 CAIQ vs. CCM

-The questions on the CAIQ are based on the best practices listed in the CCM.
+The questions within CAIQ are based on the best practices listed in CCM.
 These questions break up each CCM control into clear actions that indicate whether a CSP is adhering to that control.
-Therefore, the CAIQ is best used for documentation and auditing.
+Therefore, CAIQ is best used for documentation and auditing.

 CAIQ and STAR

-CSPs can also submit the CAIQ to the CSA STAR Registry, our cloud security assurance program, to earn STAR Level 1.
-When a CAIQ is posted on the STAR public registry and updated on a regular basis, cloud customers can easily monitor a provider’s ongoing compliance postures.
+CSPs can also submit their filled-out CAIQ to the CSA STAR Registry, our cloud security assurance program, to earn STAR Level 1.
+When a CAIQ is posted on the STAR public registry and updated on a regular basis, cloud customers can easily monitor a provider’s ongoing compliance posture.
 This also encourages due diligence on the part of the CSP and leads to a higher quality procurement experience.